abreen/e22-labs/README.md

 - `Assert.assertArrayEquals()` is like `assertEquals()`, but
   compares invidivual array elements

-### Solutions

-First, note that each directory contains one or more `.java.md` files which contain our solution across multiple Java code blocks, explained step-by-step.
-You can view these solutions in your editor, or on GitHub.

-As mentioned earlier, you can run a solution using `gradle run-solution`.

-An example of [literate programming][literate], the actual Java code is built directly from these `.md` files.

 ### Why Gradle?

-Knowing Gradle isn't required for this course, and it's not an official topic.
+Knowing Gradle and JUnit isn't required for this course, and they are not official topics.
+However these tools are widely used by professional Java programmers and they offer some nice benefits:
-We don't use Gradle with the problem sets.
-However, it offers the following benefits specifically for lab exercises:

 - We can run the code for any lab exercise with one command
-- It allows us to easily use open source libraries
+- If one exercise isn't compiling that won't affect other exercises
+- Gradle automatically provides the `gradle test` command
-- Microsoft built a nice [VS Code extension][gradle-extension] for it
+- Microsoft built a nice [VS Code extension][gradle-extension] that allows you to run, test, and debug Gradle projects from the UI
-- We use [toolchains][toolchains] to specify the Java language version
-- The code that builds our solution from a `.java.md` file is written as a Gradle plugin

 [wsl]: https://learn.microsoft.com/en-us/windows/wsl/install
 [gradle-extension]: https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-gradle